 Fame and celebrity, wealth, status, good looks and height all can be captivating.
-Being high up in any positive trait also can be appealing--smart, athletic, funny.
+Being high up in any positive trait--smart, athletic, funny as well as physically tall or high in status—conveys empowerment.
 Does being famous or exceptional in some way also mean that someone will be a good partner in love and life?
 Maybe, and maybe not.
-If being outstanding leads to feeling above others, the person who looks so special initially may turn out to be an especially potent source of depression, anger and anxiety in you if you try partnering together.
+If being outstanding leads to feeling above others, the person who looks so special may turn out to be a potent inducer of depression, anger and anxiety in partners.

-Tall man syndrome is my name for a pattern of narcissism I have seen all too often in my clinical practice as a therapist who specializes in working with high level professional and business people.
-I have learned from my clients that being extra-smart, extra-handsome, especially athletic or outstanding in any way--including for women, being extra-attractive-- can have its costs.
-Success and respect from others, even on a small scale like within a high school or in a small town, can breed narcissistic habits.
+Tall man syndrome is my name for a pattern of narcissism I have seen all too often in my clinical practice.
+As a psychologist who specializes in working with high level professional and business people, I have learned from my clients that being extra-smart, extra-handsome, especially athletic or outstanding in any way--including for women, being extra-attractive-- can have its costs.
+Success and respect from others can breed narcissistic habits.

-Whereas people prone to depression tend to get down on themselves, seeing yourself as too special, too entitled to special privileges, and too above everyone else in importance can be equally or more debilitating.
-Being too high one yourself especially invites relationship and marriage problems.
+While people prone to depression tend to feel negative about themselves, seeing yourself as too special, too entitled to special privileges, and too above everyone else can be debilitating in an opposite way.
+Being too high on yourself invites relationship and marriage problems.

-Perhaps this phenomenon, which is often a downside of celebrity, wealth or power as well as of height, accounts for why the folks who look most attractive on the outside often turn out to have the most difficulties sustaining long-term love relationships.
-Beautiful women can turn out to be "high maintenance" drama queens.
-Handsome men with muscular bodies, positions of power and charismatic personalities can turn out to be excessively ego-centric.
+Perhaps the tall man syndrome accounts for why the folks who look most physically attractive often turn out to have difficulties sustaining long-term love relationships.
+Beautiful women who have been successful at work and handsome men with muscular bodies, positions of power and charismatic personalities can turn out to be excessively egocentric.
+It's all about me.

 Why do so many who look so good turn out to engage in problematic behavior patterns?